-A 7 foot telephone cable is provided with your modem.
-You should use this cable to connect the modem to the telephone line as shown in Figure 2-1.
+A seven-foot telephone cable is provided with your modem.
+Use this cable to connect the modem to the telephone line as shown in Figure 2-1.

 Attach one end of the provided RJ-11 telephone cable to the connector labeled TO LINE on the rear panel of the modem.
 Attach the other end to your telephone wall jack.